01 of 23

 Spring is Here!

 Easter is here!
-This adorable set of patterns from Nikki's Patterns is perfect for the spring season.
+This adorable set of patterns from Nikki's Patterns is perfect for spring cross-stitching.
 Each one showcases fun little bunnies and chicks celebrating Easter.
 You can stitch them in separate hoops or together as a sampler.Continue to 11 of 23 below.

 11 of 23